tsmtzs/pieceForSmartphoneOrchestra/README.md

 ## About

 *Piece for Smartphone Orchestra* is a musical work of indeterminate duration for any number of players.
-It expands on the notion of a *system* to produce a dynamic musical structure.
+It expands on the idea of a *system* to produce a dynamic musical structure.
 According to the [Merriam-Webster](https://www.merriam-webster.com/dictionary/system) online dictionary, a *system* is "*a regularly interacting or interdependent group of items forming a unified whole*".
 In *Piece for Smartphone Orchestra* the performers form the interacting group of items.